 Save Money by Reusing Greywater

 Reusing greywater- it's touted as being environmentally-friendly, but it's actually wallet-friendly, too.
-Learn how to reuse the greywater that your household generates, and save on your water bill.
+Learn how to reuse the greywater that your household generates, so you can start saving big on your water bill.

 What is Greywater?

-Greywater is the wastewater generated from activities such as dish washing, clothes washing and bathing.
-While no longer safe for consumption, greywater is still deemed safe for many other household uses, but unfortunately– unless you take measures to capture and reuse it – it just goes out to the sewer or your septic tank after one use.
+Greywater is the wastewater that's generated from activities such as dish washing, clothes washing and bathing.
+This water may contain dirt, cleaning agents, food or hair, but it does not contain fecal matter.
+While no longer safe for people or animals to drink, greywater is still deemed safe for many other household uses.
+But unfortunately– unless you take measures to capture and reuse it – it just goes out to the sewer or your septic tank after one use.
+What a waste!

 Simple Ways to Collect Greywater